careyjames/dns-scout/README.md

  that's **easy to see and copy/paste**
  **Session-based Memory Cycling**
 DNS Scout's interactive interface has a memory cycle feature, controlled by the up and down arrow keys.
-It helps navigate recent domain lookups for the session quickly.
+It helps navigate recent lookups for the session quickly.
 This feature is useful when conducting multiple lookups, and you need to refer to a previous entry.

 **Streamlined WHOIS Lookup:**